GTFOBins/GTFOBins.github.io/CONTRIBUTING.md

 Before submitting any pull request, make sure the linter completes successfully:

 ```
-make lint
+make vet
 ```

+This checks both the schema and the format of [YAML][] files, in case of issues in the latter `make format` can be used to enforce the proper style.

-Use `make clean` to clean everything up.
+Finally, use `make clean` to clean everything up.

 [YAML]: https://yaml.org/
 [`_data/functions.yml`]: https://github.com/GTFOBins/GTFOBins.github.io/blob/master/_data/functions.yml